webhintio/hint/docs/user-guide/rules/disown-opener.md

 * [a security problem](https://mathiasbynens.github.io/rel-noopener/)

-  When using `typeof="_blank"` the page that was linked to gains access to the original page's [`window.opener`](https://developer.mozilla.org/en-US/docs/Web/API/Window/opener).
+  When using `target="_blank"` the page that was linked to gains access to the original page's [`window.opener`](https://developer.mozilla.org/en-US/docs/Web/API/Window/opener).
   This allows it to redirect the original page to whatever it wants, like for example, a phishing page designed to look like a real page